-Born in Bermuda, this cocktail was a match between the British Royal Navy’s endeavor in brewing ginger beer (a last-ditch effort to stop sailors from drinking so much) and Gosling’s Black Seal Rum.
+Born in Bermuda, this rum drink was a match between the British Royal Navy’s endeavor in brewing ginger beer (a last-ditch effort to stop sailors from drinking so much) and Gosling’s Black Seal Rum.

 Think of the Dark ‘n’ Stormy as a slightly elevated rum and cola.
 It’s 2 ounces of Gosling’s Black Seal Rum and a splash of ginger beer.
 That’s it.
 It can be this easy all the time!
-Find more recipes for cocktails that only use two ingredients.
+Like to always keep it simple?
+Here are more recipes for two-ingredient cocktails.

 The best thing about this cocktail is its versatility.
-The original was invented in Havana, Cuba, but you can now find fresh takes like the maple blackberry mojito, blueberry mojito and Dirty Mojito made with gold rum and raw sugar.
+The original was invented in Havana, Cuba, but you can now find fresh takes like the maple blackberry mojito, the blueberry mojito, and the dirty mojito made with gold rum and raw sugar.

 El Floridita Daiquiri